ij-plugins/ijp-color/README.md

 IJP Color is a part of the ij-plugins-bundle that is also distributed for FIJI/ImageJ2 as [IJ-Plugins Update Site](https://sites.imagej.net/IJ-Plugins/): "https://sites.imagej.net/IJ-Plugins/"

+### Troubleshooting

+Depending on your ImageJ installation there may be issues properly loading the ijp-color plugin components, see [Troubleshooting Wiki] for some hints.
+Please post your experience or ask questions in the [Troubleshooting Discussions].

 Stand-alone Library